webdriverio-community/wdio-vscode-service/README.md

 console.log(await notifs[0].getMessage()) // outputs: "I am an API call!"
 ```

 For the full page object documentation, check out the [docs](https://webdriverio-community.github.io/wdio-vscode-service/modules.html).
-You can find various usage examples in this [projects test suite](https://github.com/webdriverio-community/wdio-vscode-service/blob/main/test/specs/basic.e2e.ts).
+You can find various usage examples in this [project's test suite](https://github.com/webdriverio-community/wdio-vscode-service/blob/main/test/specs/basic.e2e.ts).

 ## Configuration

-Through service configuration you can manage the VSCode version as well as user settings for VSCode:
+Through service configuration, you can manage the VSCode version as well as user settings for VSCode:

 ### Service Options

-Service options are options needed for the service to setup the test environment.
+Service options are options needed for the service to set up the test environment.
 They are a superset of the [Chromedriver options](https://webdriver.io/docs/wdio-chromedriver-service#options) which can be applied for this service as well.

 #### `cachePath`

-Define a cache path to avoid re-downloading all bundles.
-This is useful for CI/CD to avoid re-downloading VSCode and Chromedriver for every testrun.
+Define a cache path to avoid re-downloading VS Code bundles.
+This is useful for CI/CD to avoid re-downloading VSCode and Chromedriver for every test run.

 Type: `string`<br />
 Default: `process.cwd()`